So the maxim goes, "He who comes to equity must approach the court with clean hands".

 It does not mean a general depravity.
 It must have an immediate and necessary relation to the equity sued for; it must be a depravity in a legal as well as a moral sense".

 To decide whether a party has unclean hands, a series of legal tests are applied.
 Expanding on the statements above, they are:

 - whether the party seeking the relief has been guilty of or responsible for some misconduct which is “sufficiently closely connected” with the equitable relief sought

 - whether the misconduct is sufficiently closely connected to the relief sought depends on the facts of each case.
 The more precise test commonly cited is that it must have an "immediate and necessary relation to the equity sued for”

 - whether the conduct was in some way immoral and deliberate and not trivial.
-Trivialities don’t have the requisite importance for the consequence to have effect of disqualifying a party from obtaining equitable relief
+Trivialities don’t have the requisite importance for the consequence to have the effect of disqualifying a party from obtaining equitable relief

 - assess the gravity (ie seriousness) and effect (ie the consequence) of misconduct cumulatively.
 Individual elements of misconduct may too trivial.
 Together, they might be sufficient.

 In each case it is a matter of assessment by the judge.